ArteryTek/AT32F403A_407_Firmware_Library/project/at_start_f407/examples/emac/dns_client/readme.txt

 /**
   **************************************************************************
   * @file     readme.txt
-  * @version  v2.0.8
+  * @version  v2.0.9
-  * @date     2022-04-02
+  * @date     2022-04-25
   * @brief    readme
   **************************************************************************
   */

-  this demo is based on the at-start board, in this demo, shows the dns client operating flow for at32f4xx series. it will parse domain name to ip address.
+  this demo is based on the at-start board, in this demo, shows the dns client operating flow for at32f4xx series. it will parse domain name to ip address. for more detailed information, please refer to the application note document AN0057.